valancej/Docker-Image-Security/README.md

 ## Implementation

 One tool for implementing the best practices above is [Anchore](http://anchore.com).
 Anchore is a service that conducts static analysis on Docker images, and evaluates these images against user-defined checks.
 With Anchore, vulnerabilites within packages for OS and non-OS components can be identified, and the image configuration best practices described above can be enforced via policy rules.

+With Anchore, policies can be configured to check for the following:

+- Vulnerabilities
+- Packages
+- Secrets
+- Image metadata
+- Exposed ports
+- Effective users
+- Dockerfile instructions
+- Password files
+- Files

+By following a policy-based compliance approach, organizations can vastly improve their container image posture, by implementing Anchore policies tightly mapped to the above container image best practices.